Top 1% of Defence Law Firms

 39+ years of experience

-Cybercrime is now one of the most prevalent types of crime that occurs in the UK and many people end up accused of cybercrime offences even when they had nothing to do with the cyberattacks or hacking that took place.
-Even where individuals are involved, and admit to this, there can be unreasonable punishments levied against offenders, meaning that having the assistance of an experienced cybercrime solicitor is vital.
+Cybercrime is now one of the most prevalent types of crime that occurs in the UK; many people end up accused of cybercrime offences even when they had nothing to do with the cyberattacks or hacking that took place.
+Even where individuals are involved, and admit to this, there can be unreasonable punishments levied against offenders, so having the assistance of an experienced cybercrime solicitor is vital.
 If you or someone you care about has been accused of cybercrime, you might be interested to learn about how the courts have treated cybercrime in the past and what you might be able to do to compile a successful defence.
 Keep reading to find out more.

 In recent years, the UK government has taken an increasingly harsh stance on cybercrime, which is considered to be a threat as serious to national security as terrorism.

 There are a number of different offences that constitute cybercrime, and the prosecution will decide which one (or ones) to prosecute depending on the specifics of the crime and how best the legal system can respond to the particular harm that occurred.
 For example, a person may hack a computer to commit serious financial fraud, and it is better for the prosecution to accuse the individual of fraud than it is a lesser offence involving mere hacking.
 That said, usually the prosecution will indict an individual on several offences relating to the cybercrime, which may include: